Author: Miriam Porter.

 For decades it was believed that competitive athletes need meat and dairy to build muscle and gain strength.
 But study after study has now proven our bodies don’t need meat, dairy, fish or eggs to remain healthy.
 We also know that protein from plants builds muscle and is healthier than eating animals and animal byproducts.
 These days you don’t have to look very hard to find impressive plant powered athletes making strides in their respective fields.
-From Olympic gold medalists, to bodybuilders and Ironman triathletes, these impressive athletes prove you can not only survive, but thrive on a whole foods plant-based diet.
+From Olympic gold medalists, to bodybuilders and Ironman triathletes, these dedicated athletes prove you can not only survive, but thrive on a whole foods plant-based diet.
 Not to mention that none of them are worried about where they get their protein.

 1. Meagan Duhamel